MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/templatizing-prompts.md

 ---
-title: Add inputs and outputs to prompts
+title: Making your prompts reusable
 description: Learn how to templatize prompts in Semantic Kernel.
 author: matthewbolanos
 ms.topic: tutorial